danielkmariam/jiran/README.md

       close <issue>                            Close an issue
       open <issue>                             Reopen an issue
-      worklogs <issue>                         List worklogs for an issue dashboard [week]                         View time spent over a week period, default to the current week
+      worklogs <issue>                         List worklogs for an issue dashboard [week]                         View time spent on a week.
+Week is a single number [1, 2, 3, ...] to which how many weeks to go back

     Options: